 Double Opt-In Benefits

-With single opt-in, new subscribers fill out a signup form and are immediately added to a mailing list, even if their address is invalid or contains a typo.
+With single opt-in, people fill out a signup form and are immediately added to a mailing list, even if their address is invalid or contains a typo.
 Single opt-in can clog your list with bad addresses, and possibly generate spam complaints from subscribers who don’t remember signing up.

 Because single opt-in has such significant drawbacks, we built the double opt-in process into our signup forms.
-Double opt-in adds a layer of confirmation to your signup process before adding new subscribers to your list, and it has three main benefits compared to single opt-in.
+Double opt-in adds a layer of confirmation to your signup process before adding new subscribed contacts to your list, and it has three main benefits compared to single opt-in.

 Protection against spambots, email scams, and fake subscribers, which could increase your monthly billing rates.

-Assurance of valid email addresses, confirmation that your subscribers want to hear from you, and an archived record of the subscriber’s consent.
+Assurance of valid email addresses, confirmation that your subscribed contacts want to hear from you, and an archived record of the subscriber’s consent.

 Higher campaign open rates, and lower bounce and unsubscribe rates.